All Episodes

 That's what we heard yesterday, right?

-Here's the next story outrage, as church backs calls for severely disabled babies to be killed at birth.
+As church backs calls for severely disabled babies to be killed at birth.

-This also from the UK Daily Mail, a church of England, has broken with traditional dogma by calling for doctors to be allowed to let sick, newborn babies die.
+This also from the UK Daily Mail, a Church of England, has broken with traditional dogma by calling for doctors to be allowed to let sick newborn babies die.

-Christians have long argued that life should be preserved at all costs, but a bishop representing the National Church has now sparked controversy by arguing that there are occasions when it is compassionate to leave a severely disabled child to die.
+Christians have long argued that life should be preserved at all costs, but a bishop representing the national church has now sparked controversy by arguing that there are occasions when it is compassionate to leave a severely disabled child to die.

 The new policy from the church has caused outrage among the disabled.